Trail offers outdoor recreation

 The first phase of the trail in Carver County, from the Hennepin County border to Mayer, was completed in 2010.

-In 2012, the remaining 5.5 miles of the Carver County portion of the trail were completed, extending it from Mayer through New Germany to the McLeod County line, and culminating in 12.5 miles of paved trail.
+In 2012, the remaining 5.5 miles of the Carver County portion of the trail was completed, extending it from Mayer through New Germany to the McLeod County line, and culminating in 12.5 miles of paved trail.